PharaohTools/ptsource/README.md

 ## Installation

 First you'll need to install Git and PHP5.
 If you don't have either, google them - they're easy to install.
-To install phrankinsense cli on your On your Mac, Linux or  Unix Machine silently do the following:
+To install ptbuild cli on your On your Mac, Linux or  Unix Machine silently do the following:

-git clone https://github.com/PharaohTools/phrankinsense.git && sudo php phrankinsense/install-silent
+git clone https://github.com/PharaohTools/ptbuild.git && sudo php ptbuild/install-silent

 or on Windows, open a terminal with the "Run as Administrator" option...

-git clone https://github.com/PharaohTools/phrankinsense.git && php phrankinsense\install-silent
+git clone https://github.com/PharaohTools/ptbuild.git && php ptbuild\install-silent

-... that's it, now the phrankinsense command should be available at the command line for you.
+... that's it, now the ptbuild command should be available at the command line for you.

 ## Usage: